MoonPoet/xaprb-src/content/blog/2006/a-review-of-the-glom-graphical-database-front-end.md

 FATAL:  unrecognized configuration parameter "listen_address"
 ```

-I needed to say `listen_address<strong>es</strong>` in postgresql.conf.
+I needed to say `listen_addresses` in postgresql.conf.
 Unfortunately Gentoo thought PostgreSQL was already started, so trying to start or stop it failed; I had to "zap" it to proceed:

 ```
 /etc/init.d/postgresql zap